 About Ralph Pugay

 Ralph Pugay works across painting, drawing, and other media to build nonlinear worlds shaped by humor, contradiction, and the layered noise of contemporary culture.
-These works often unfold like loose fables or open-ended situations, where everyday absurdities, digital leftovers, and emotional undercurrents gather without insisting on resolution.
-Figures, animals, and gestures appear in shifting arrangements, informed by ways of being together that are adaptive, relational, and slightly off-balance, sometimes brushing up against narrative, other times simply sharing space.
-Humor moves quietly through the work, acting less as a punchline than as a way of staying close to tenderness, friction, and surprise.
+The works unfold through loose fables and open situations, where everyday absurdities, digital traces, and emotional undercurrents circulate and take form in different ways.
+Figures, animals, and gestures appear in shifting arrangements, informed by modes of being together that are adaptive, relational, and slightly off-balance, sometimes engaging narrative, other times existing without it.
+Humor plays a recurring role in the work, functioning as one of several ways the work navigates tenderness, friction, and surprise.

 Ralph Pugay (b.
 1983, Cavite, Philippines; lives and works in Portland, OR) holds a BA and MFA in Contemporary Art Practice from Portland State University.
 His work has been exhibited in solo and group exhibitions at venues including Adams & Ollman (Portland, OR), Cristin Tierney (New York, NY), AA|LA (Los Angeles, CA), Vox Populi (Philadelphia, PA), Seattle Art Museum (Seattle, WA), Hallie Ford Museum of Art (Salem, OR), Marinaro (New York, NY), Chez Max Y Dorothea (Los Angeles, CA), Hunter College Art Galleries (New York, NY), and Ditch Projects (Eugene, OR).